tspratt/rsl/README.md

 * Implement Admin role/permissions.
 * Implement OAuth service with access tokens and protect back-end methods.
 * Apply client side unit tests.
+* Implement sub-view/controller routing on Other View for future use.
+* Implement "Add User".
+Any member should be able to add a user.
+* Provide tabular booking display
+* On graphical bookings display, show columns and headers even if no data.
+Currently is empty screen
+* Show week and month dividers on Bookings